p-fernandez/node-knowledge/node-general-knowledge.md

 Node cluster core module has a master process listening on a port and then distributes the connections to different workers being all run in the same host.
 A round-robin algorithm is used to distribute the load between workers.
 This is the default approach since v.6.0.0.
 In practice however, distribution tends to be very unbalanced due to operating system scheduler vagaries.
 Loads have been observed where over 70% of all connections ended up in just two processes, out of a total of eight.
 Also the master process will work almost as much as the worker processes with less request rate than other solutions such load balancing.

 A load balancer such the likes of Nginx, in contrast, is used to distribute incoming connections across multiple hosts.

+In summary, clustering would be vertical scaling and load balancing would be horizontal scaling.
+Also in a Docker based infrastructure clustering is unnecessary since we are most likely running each application inside a container, running on a single core VM.
+For this situation, the horizontal scaling can be achieved using Docker Swarm or Kubernetes clustering features.

 [Source1](https://medium.com/@fermads/node-js-process-load-balancing-comparing-cluster-iptables-and-nginx-6746aaf38272)